What Is an Acceptable Daily Intake (ADI)?Last Updated : 01 December 2021

 3. Who determines the ADI?

 Basically, expert scientific committees advise national and international regulatory authorities.
 The safety assessments of food additives have developed along similar lines in individual Member States in the European Union and in the wider international community.
 The main international body that addresses the safety of food additives is the Joint Expert Committee on Food Additives (JECFA) of the United Nations Food and Agriculture Organisation (FAO) and the World Health Organisation (WHO).
 The setting of international standards has become increasingly important in recent years as the World Trade Organisation arrangements specify that Joint FAO/WHO and Codex Alimentarius Commission (Codex) standards apply to the safety and composition of foods worldwide.
 The "Codex General Standard for Food Additives" (GSFA, Codex STAN 192-1995) which was originally adopted in 1995 is currently under development and is regularly updated to include additional food additive provisions adopted by the Codex Alimentarius Commission.
 It outlines the conditions under which permitted food additives may be used in all foods.
 At EU level, additives approved for use are specified in European legislation and are given an E-number.
-These additives have been evaluated by the former Scientific Committee on Food (SCF) and since the creation of the European Food Safety Authority (EFSA) by their Panel on Food Additives and Nutrient Sources Added to Food (ANS).
+These additives are evaluated by the European Food Safety Authority’s (EFSA) Scientific Panel on Food Additives and Flavourings (FAF(.
 As part of its safety evaluations EFSA establishes, when possible (i.e. when sufficient information is available), an ADI for each additive.

 4. How is the ADI determined?

-The general criteria for the use of food additives set out in the EU Directives stipulate that additives can be approved only if they present no hazard to human health at the level of use proposed based on the scientific evidence available.
-The safety evaluation is based on a scientific review of all pertinent toxicological data on the specific additive-both observations in humans and mandatory tests in animals.
-In the EU, all the evidence is reviewed by the European Food Safety Authority.
-The toxicological tests required by the regulatory authorities include lifetime feeding studies and multigenerational studies that determine how the additive is handled by the body in order to assess any possible harmful effects of the additive or its derivatives.
+The general criteria for the use of food additives set out in the EU regulations stipulate that additives can be approved only if they present no hazard to human health at the level of use proposed, based on the scientific evidence available.
+The safety evaluation is based on a scientific review of all pertinent toxicological data on the specific additive, including both observations in humans and mandatory tests in animals.
+In the EU, all the evidence is reviewed by EFSA The toxicological tests required by the regulatory authorities include lifetime feeding studies and multigenerational studies that determine how the additive is handled by the body in order to assess any possible harmful effects of the additive or its derivatives.
 The starting point for establishing the ADI is the determination of the "No Observed Adverse Effect Level" (NOAEL) for the most sensitive adverse effect relevant to human health in the most sensitive species of experimental animal.
-The NOAEL is, therefore, the highest dietary level of an additive at which no adverse effects were observed in the studies and it is expressed in milligrams of the additive per kilogram of bodyweight per day (mg/kg bodyweight/day).
-The NOAEL is then divided by a safety factor, usually 100, which results in a large margin of safety.
+The NOAEL is, therefore, the highest dietary intake level of an additive at which no adverse effects were observed in the studies and it is expressed in milligrams of the additive per kilogram of bodyweight per day (mg/kg bodyweight/day).
+To derive the ADI, the NOAEL is divided by a safety factor, usually 100, in order to ensure a large margin of safety.

 5. Why is a safety margin necessary?